StrangerTrix/Lab2---Parallel-and-Distributed-Computing-/REPORT.md

 - `ForkJoinPoolSort.java`

 ## Task 5: ParallelStreamSort
 This task was a bit tricky and took some time for us to think about.
-Our solution is, like ExecutorServiceSort, make the indexes as parallel streams, each pair of the indexes, say (l, m) and (m+1, r), will be used to call merge sort concurrently.
+Since there's no necessarity to process elements one by one, even if it's concurrently.
+Our solution is, like ExecutorServiceSort, make the indexes as parallel streams.
+Each pair of the indexes, say (l, r), will be divided into two pairs, (l, m) and (m+1, r), by calling merge sort on each of them, thanks to the parallel stream, would process them recursively and concurrently.

 Source files: